It comes as a shock to some people to learn that chickens are omnivores!

 While the bulk of their modern-day nutrition comes from prepared grain feed, they will eat all manner of foods.
 Chickens eat a wide variety of foods from grains and seeds, to leafy greens, bugs and the occasional mouse.

-Treats such as mealworms, scrambled eggs, cat food, leafy greens are always favorites.
+Treats such as mealworms, scrambled eggs, cat food, and leafy greens are always favorites.

 With so much variety available you might be left wondering, what can chickens eat?